-- Inhaled treprostinil treated patients randomised to inhaled treprostinil. - Inhaled treprostinil treated who reach the target dose patients randomised to inhaled treprostinil, reach and sustain the target dose of 9-12 inhalations (total 72 μg), 4 times daily(5).
+- Inhaled treprostinil treated patients randomised to inhaled treprostinil9. - Inhaled treprostinil treated who reach the target dose patients randomised to inhaled treprostinil who reach the target dose of 9-12 inhalations (total 72 μ g), 4 times daily at least once any time during the study (5)10.